SSO vs. Federated Identity Management: A Guide

 • SAML 2.0: Common in enterprise business-to-business (B2B) scenarios.

-• OpenID Connect (OIDC): Extends OAuth to support authentication with signed JWTs.
+• OAuth and OIDC: OAuth 2.0 is widely used for delegated access and API authorization, while OpenID Connect extends OAuth to support authentication with signed JWTs.

 How Workload Identity Federation Works